![]() |

 the bricklayer, in January, 1778.

-"Reaves apparently had financial troubles, for Archelous Weeks was
+"Reaves apparently had financial troubles, for Archelaus Weeks was

 able to buy the lot back in the summer of 1778.
 Prior to this no record

 mentions any improvements on lot 23.
-However, when Archelous sold the lot again
+However, when Archelaus sold the lot again

 in September, 1778, he exacted £60 “current money” from the purchaser.